camunda/camunda-docs-manual/content/reference/rest/process-definition/post-restart-process-instance-sync.md

 ---

 Restarts process instances that were canceled or terminated synchronously.
+Can also restart completed process instances.
+It will create a new instance using the original instance information.
 To execute the restart asynchronously, use the [Restart Process Instance Async]({{< ref "/reference/rest/process-definition/post-restart-process-instance-async.md" >}}) method.

 For more information about the difference between synchronous and